evolvingstuff/vdw2/content/posts/hypothesis-of-autoimmunity-which-includes-epstein-barr-virus-and-vitamin-d-deficiency-2012.md

 * [Sjögren’s syndrome (2nd most common rheumatic disease) and vitamin D - many studies](/posts/sjogrens-syndrome-2nd-most-common-rheumatic-disease-and-vitamin-d-many-studies)

-* <a href="/posts/hypothesisvitamin-d-epstein-barr-interaction-increases-ms-risk" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1950">Hypothesis:Vitamin D Epstein-Barr interaction increases MS risk – Sept 2011</a> which has the following chart
+* [Hypothesis:Vitamin D Epstein-Barr interaction increases MS risk – Sept 2011](/tags/hypothesisvitamin-d-epstein-barr-interaction-increases-ms-risk-sept-2011.html) which has the following chart

 > EBV and Vitamin D are both in 2 of the 4 pathways